jmcarvajalj/interview-questions/questions/good-practices.md

 - This principle states that high-level modules (e.g., business logic) should not depend on low-level modules (e.g., data access) but both should depend on abstractions (e.g., interfaces or abstract classes).
 - Abstractions should not depend on details; details should depend on abstractions.
 - This promotes flexibility and ease of change by decoupling high-level and low-level components.

-# Code Reviews

-A code review is a systematic examination of source code intended to find and fix mistakes overlooked in the initial development phase.
-It involves a team of developers inspecting and discussing the code written by their peers to ensure that it meets certain quality standards, follows best practices, and is free of errors or bugs.
-Code reviews can take place in various forms, including pair programming, asynchronous reviews through code collaboration tools, or in-person meetings.

-Code reviews are necessary for several reasons:

-- Quality Assurance: Code reviews help ensure that the code is of high quality and adheres to coding standards.
-This can include checking for proper coding style, commenting, and documentation.

-- Bug Detection: Multiple sets of eyes are more likely to catch errors and bugs that may have been overlooked by the original developer.
-Finding and fixing these issues early in the development process can save time and resources.

-- Knowledge Sharing: Code reviews provide an opportunity for knowledge sharing among team members.
-Developers can learn from each other's techniques, solutions, and approaches to problem-solving.

-- Consistency: Code reviews help maintain consistency in the codebase by ensuring that developers are following established coding conventions and patterns.
-Consistency makes it easier for team members to understand and work with each other's code.

-- Continuous Improvement: Through feedback provided during code reviews, developers can learn and improve their coding skills.
-This contributes to a culture of continuous improvement within the development team.

-- Collaboration: Code reviews promote collaboration among team members.
-They create a space for open communication, where developers can discuss different approaches, suggest improvements, and share insights.

-- Code Ownership: Shared code ownership is encouraged through code reviews, as no single developer is solely responsible for the quality of the code.
-The entire team takes collective responsibility for the codebase.

-- Security: Code reviews can help identify security vulnerabilities and ensure that security best practices are followed.
-This is crucial for protecting applications from potential threats and attacks.

-- Code Documentation: Code reviews often include a review of code documentation, ensuring that the code is well-documented and easy to understand.
-This is important for future maintenance and for onboarding new team members.

-Overall, code reviews are a valuable practice in software development that contribute to the production of high-quality, reliable, and maintainable code.
-They play a crucial role in fostering collaboration, improving individual and team skills, and ensuring the overall success of software projects.